Parks Maintenance & Recreation Management in the Peace River Country of Alberta

 Find the best, most gentle part of the hill to climb.
 When approaching the hill, stand up and lean forward with your feet on the foot pegs.
 The further you are able to lean forward the steeper the hill you can climb without flipping over.

-(left brake lever) then the rear brake (right brake lever) to prevent rolling over backward.
+If you get stopped on the hill or the machine powers out, grab the front brake first, (left brake lever) then the rear brake (right brake lever) to prevent rolling over backward.
 Then you can back down slowly or try and get off on the high side of the machine in case it begins to slide.
 On real steep inclines or on steep side hills I always suggest being ready to bail off just in case the quad drops into a hole on the downhill side and it starts to roll over.
 Better to bail off and save your body than to try and hang on through a roll over.

 Towing